Electronic Pleasure

 Electronic Pleasure is the first full-length studio album released by British electronic music group N-Trance.
-It was released in November 1995 and the U.S. on 1996.
+It was released in November 1995 and in the US in 1996.

 Critical reception

 Music & Media wrote, "The album of this group, based around Kevin O' Toole and Dale Longworth, consists mostly of high-tempo techno, although some tracks have swingbeat, jungle, ragga and hip hop influences.
-Gimme 1 2 3 4 5 is one of those groovy mixtures, in which the rhythm around Ricardo Da Force' (KLF) and Jerome Stokes' rapping is much looser.
-I Don't Wanna Lose Your Love...Again is a touching ballad with warm sax solo."
+"Gimme 1 2 3 4 5" is one of those groovy mixtures, in which the rhythm around Ricardo Da Force' (KLF) and Jerome Stokes' rapping is much looser.
+"I Don't Wanna Lose Your Love...Again" is a touching ballad with a warm sax solo."
 British magazine Music Week noted, "A mixes collection of dance styles, ranging from electro-pop to solid soul.
 It includes their two hits and a half dozen other tracks which could spin off as successful singles."